 - Fermentation Characteristics: Varies with underlying style

 Brewing Properties of Field Beer

-The functional properties of brewing Field Beer beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of Field Beer beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.

 |2.5 - 13.3%|

 The International Bittering Units (IBU) scale is used to approximately quantify the actual (not perceived) bitterness of beer.